Forceea/Forceea-data-factory/README.md

 </a>

-If the "Deploy to Salesforce" tool doesn't work (returns an OAuth error), you can install the unmanaged [package 18.2](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t580000003QlE).
+If the "Deploy to Salesforce" tool doesn't work (returns an OAuth error), you can install the unmanaged [package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t580000003QlE).
 <br/><br/>

 Forceea (forsèa) is a data factory framework for Salesforce, using the data generation language